 Repeated cancellation and rebooking (“Churning”) is not permitted for any reason.
 Churning by the TSP shall be deemed to be a violation of this policy.

 The TSP must ticket each booking in the corresponding BSP or ARC of the country which corresponds to the guest’s billing address.
 Hawaiian's commission structure differs by country, and circumventing those policies using any type of cross border ticketing method (including without limitation, by commission sharing, referral agreements, electronic transfer of PNRs, and unauthorized use of branch offices or satellite ticket printers) is strictly prohibited.
 If the TSP does not have a BSP or ARC located in such country, then TSP must contact Hawaiian, and Hawaiian may determine in its sole discretion whether the TSP may book in another BSP or ARC prior to ticketing.

 - Cross TSP Ticketing

-A TSP permitted by Hawaiian to book and/or ticket Hawaiian space under terms unique to that TSP cannot authorize booking or ticketing under those terms by another TSP without Hawaiian’s approval.
+If the TSP is permitted by Hawaiian to shop, book and/or ticket Hawaiian inventory under terms unique to that TSP, in no event may that TSP authorize booking and/or ticketing under those unique terms by another TSP without Hawaiian's written approval.